 Why the CFTC Says Prediction Markets Are Its Job

-The brief explains that event contracts function like other derivatives because they allow businesses and individuals to hedge risks tied to future events.
+The brief explains that event contracts function like other derivatives, allowing businesses and individuals to hedge risks tied to future events.
 Examples include elections, economic data releases, weather, and sports, all of which can affect portfolios and operating results.

 Under the Commodity Exchange Act, the CFTC oversees swaps and futures on commodities, a category that the agency says includes these event contracts.
-Selig stresses that courts and Congress have repeatedly affirmed this role and that letting states impose separate regimes would destabilize these markets.
+Selig stresses that courts and Congress have repeatedly affirmed this role, and that allowing states to impose separate regimes would destabilize these markets.

 Tension with States and Lawmakers

-Several states, including Nevada, have tried to apply gambling rules to prediction markets, arguing that some contracts mimic sports bets or wagers on war and crime.
-A group of U.S. Senators recently asked the CFTC to avoid intervening in such cases and to let courts and state regulators handle them.
+Several states, including Nevada, have sought to apply gambling regulations to prediction markets, arguing that some contracts resemble sports wagers or bets on war and crime.
+A group of U.S. Senators recently asked the CFTC to refrain from intervening in such cases and to allow courts and state regulators to handle them.

 Selig responded in a Wall Street Journal op‑ed and follow‑up remarks, saying the agency will “no longer sit idly by” while states attempt to undermine its jurisdiction.
 He adds that event contracts “perform valid economic roles” and should be evaluated as derivatives under federal law, not as gambling products.